-1.0 Wholesale distributors must maintain a quality system setting out responsibilities, processes and risk management measures in relation to their activities.
-They should ensure that the quality of medicinal products and the integrity of the distribution chain is maintained throughout the distribution process.
+Wholesale distributors must maintain a quality system setting out responsibilities, processes and risk management measures in relation to their activities.4 They should ensure that the quality of medicinal products and the integrity of the distribution chain is maintained throughout the distribution process.

 All distribution activities should be clearly defined and systematically reviewed and all critical steps of distribution processes and significant changes should be validated.
-If relevant this review should involve external auditors nad/or advisors.

 The quality system should incorporate quality risk management principles.
 The attainment of this quality objective is the responsibility of the organisation's senior management and requires their leadership and active participation and should be supported by the commitment of staff.